dkreft/github-search/README.md

     * "dark mode" or other CSS shenanigans
     * i18n support
 * I opted not to implement Cypress tests, again, because of time considerations.
+* I chose to use NextJS primarily because the `next-auth` package makes integration with third-party OAuth services (e.g. GitHub) easy, and it handles all of the messy login stuff.
+Since the apparent goal of this project was to create a simple GitHub search page (and not to demonstrate proficiency in setting up OAuth), this seemed a reasonable choice.
+For this reason, and again out of time considerations, I also opted not to style the login page.
+* This was my very first use of GraphQL, and I'm sure it shows.
+I'm not super-thrilled with how I've used Apollo...it seems a bit messy and difficult to unit test `gql()`, and the pagination-handling code feels quite...involved.
+I suspect that as I gain experience with the library, cleaner solutions will present themselves, but again, time is a terrible master.

 ## Author